 1. What is the purpose of the Carbon Co-op?

 The goals of the Carbon Co-op are 1) to protect the Santa Cruz Mountains forests and the many ecological services they provide and 2) to enable private forest landowners in the Santa Cruz Mountains to participate in the carbon market.
 To date, the carbon market largely excludes smaller forest landowners because of high project development and management costs.
 The Carbon Co-op will overcome these financial barriers by aggregating multiple small ownerships into larger projects, resulting in long-term forest protection and financial rewards for landowners.

 2. Who manages the Carbon Co-op?

 The Carbon Co-op is currently being designed by Sempervirens Fund and WRA, Inc., with support from the Gordon and Betty Moore Foundation and with previous support from the California State Coastal Conservancy.
 Ultimately, the Co-op may become a program within Sempervirens Fund or another existing organization, or may become a standalone non-profit.
-The decision on who manages the Carbon Co-op will be made by Sempervirens Fund in the later-half of 2018.
+The decision on who manages the Carbon Co-op is still in the planning phase.